alberttheprince/breathing-2.0/README.md

 # Features
 - Press F to breath
-- Hear your character breath
+- Hear your character breathe
 - Hear your character suffer as they suffocate to death
 - Hear other players breathe and suffocate
 - Finally, make your server a R E A L I S T I C roleplay server!